loudliger/Sheepit-for-WordPress/README.md

 You can use the Javascript code from the Sheepit demos by replacing the js code written in the file "sheepit.php".

-To use with Contact Form 7, you will get best results if you build your form with HTML input tags instead of the Contact Form 7 shortcodes.
+To use with Contact Form 7, you will get best results if you build your form with HTML input tags instead of the Contact Form 7 tags.
 In the future I hope to develop this into a stable plugin with full Contact Form 7 integration, but for now it only provides the basic functionality.